luddovitz/jsieparser/readme.md

 ## Development

-Next step is to implement a way to write an SIE file from POJO.
+Next feature is to implement a SIE file writer.